How We Work With Our Clients

 We will want to know your tax situation so the tax consequences of transactions can be minimized wherever possible.

-If you would like to place any restrictions on investments based on your values, such as tobacco, alcohol, or any other concerns, please be sure let us know.
+If you would like to place any restrictions on investments based on your Christian values, such as not supporting tobacco, alcohol, or any other concerns, please be sure let us know.